Program Admission Requirements

 - Students will understand the foundations of addiction, factors that lead to substance use disorder and other forms of addiction, the science of prevention, treatment, and recovery from addiction, as well as the legal, regulatory, and societal underpinnings of the nation’s addiction policies.

 - Students will receive training in data analysis, advocacy and health care financing.

 The curriculum consists of five components:

-- a sequence of courses covering the neurobiology of addiction;
+- a course covering the neurobiology of addiction;

-- a sequence of courses on policy development, the history of US drug and addiction policy and a course on comparative approaches to addiction policy;
+- a sequence of courses on policy development, the history of US drug and addiction policy, mental health and addiction law, and a course on comparative approaches to addiction policy;

 - a sequence of courses on the psychiatric aspects of addiction, including risk factors, comorbidities, diagnosis, treatment, and recovery;